catman85/Arduino-Phone/libraries/readme.txt

 Library used:
 https://github.com/MarcoMartines/GSM-GPRS-GPS-Shield

-all the contents of this repositiry must be inside a folder inside your "sketchbook/libraries/" folder
+all the contents of this repositiry must be within a folder inside: "sketchbook/libraries/".